Baby Blanket Crochet Pattern, Crochet Baby Blanket Patterns, Free Crochet Baby Blanket Patterns

 About Sew Nikki

 If this is your first time stopping by, welcome!
 My name is Nikki.
-I’m a weekend quilter, have a super small sewing space but have completed over 100 finished items in just over two years and taught myself how to sew and quilt by watching YouTube videos!
+I’m a crochet pattern designer and weekend quilter with a super small sewing space.
+I taught myself how to sew and quilt by watching YouTube videos!
+My blog has How-To’s, Free Patterns and Pattern Reviews.
 Read more about me here.

 I love how you write your comments & instructions, Nikki… as though you are sitting right across the table from us.
 This crocheted baby blanket is a basic item to create for those with friends who are growing their families & attending baby showers.
 Thanks for regularly changing up your projects to inspire young & old alike.